Psychedelic Integration Services

 - Assist you in using your psychedelic-induced insights for health and personal development

-- Work with any symptoms or states you may have developed or have been exacerbated since your psychedelic journey
+- Work with any symptoms or states you may have developed or which have been exacerbated since your psychedelic journey

 - Help you to translate the symbolic messages and teachings from the plant medicines into your life